What parents and other concerned adults can do to keep kids tobacco free

 - Support your child if they’re trying to quit.
 You and your child need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
 Offer your teen the 5 Ds to get through the tough times:

 - The craving will go away with time.

 - breath: Take a few calming deep breaths.

-- Drink water: It will help flush out the chemicals.
+- water: It will help flush out the chemicals.

-- Do something else: Find a new, healthy habit.
+- something else: Find a new, healthy habit.

 - Talk about your thoughts and feelings.

 - Make a list with your teen or pre-teen of the reasons why they want to quit.
 Refer to this list when your child is tempted.